Board of Trustees

 He is as an avid sportsman, he also enjoys golf, classic cars and Buckeye football.

 A resident of Union County since 1977, Dennis and his wife of more than 50 years, Diane, have raised four children at their Plain City residence.
 They both are enjoying the next phase of their lives as the proud grandparents of 7 grandchildren.

 Dr. Nikki L. Conklin, Associate Professor, Emeritus of The Ohio State University joined our Board of Trustees in 2010.
 Spending a lifelong career focusing on community-based adult education and youth development led her to want to give back to the community.

 Nikki received her B.S., M.S., and PhD. degrees from The Ohio State University.
 During her career, she taught secondary education in the Marysville and Benjamin Logan Schools, served 10 years as County Extension Agent in Union County, and dedicated 17 years to administrative roles with OSU Extension.
 She has co-authored two books used to prepare Extension educators.
 In 2006, she retired as Associate Director Programs, Ohio State University Extension.

 A Union County resident since 1975, Nikki resides near Ostrander with her husband, Bill, a livestock and grain farmer.
-Their son Eric and his wife Barbara have three children and reside near Georgetown, Ky.
-Daughter Sarah and her husband Jan Ramge have two children and live in the Marysville area.
+Their son, Eric, and his wife, Barbara, have three children and reside near Georgetown, Ky.
+Daughter Sarah and her husband, Eduardo, have two children and lives in the Marysville area.
 Seldom is there a day when Nikki and Bill don’t have grandchildren at their home!
 Since retirement Nikki is an active volunteer with her church, the Ohio 4-H Foundation and other community organizations.